sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-entities/entities.md

 system       |
 -------------|------
 description  | System information about the entity, such as operating system and platform.
-See [system attributes][1] for more information.{{% notice important %}}
+See [system attributes][1] for more information.{{% notice note %}}
-**IMPORTANT**: Process discovery is disabled in this version of Sensu.
+**NOTE**: Process discovery is disabled in this version of Sensu.
 New events will not include data in the `processes` attributes.
 Instead, the field will be empty: `"processes": null`.
 {{% /notice %}}
 required     | false
 type         | Map